commandprompt/pgmanage-docs/src/en/03_user_guide.md

 ![Image displaying the snippets panel](./images/snippet.png)

-To use a saved snippet, open a query tap and right click on the text editor.
+To use a saved snippet, open a query tab and right click on the query editor.
 Here you may use, overwrite, or create a snippet.

 ![Image showing how to use snippets on the query tab](./images/snippet1.png)